advorkina/guide-to-javascript-unit-tests/README.md

-A Guide to Unit Testing
+A Guide to Javascript (and not only) Unit Testing
 =================================

 ### The goal of these guidelines is to make your tests: